Should Parents Argue in Front of their Children?

 2) Fighting fair and ending well.

 If you voice out your issues fairly without any blame or resentment towards your spouse and apologize to each other once the matter is resolved, you would have created a sense of security and reassurance for your children that their Daddy and Mummy still love each other despite not agreeing with each other all the time.
 This shows them the reality of the complexities of relationships.
-Be honest to your children.
+Be honest with your children.
 Give them more credit as they truly do understand more than you realise.
-If it's appropriate, explain to them why you argued and how you achieve a solution to the problem.
+If it’s appropriate, explain to them why you argued and how you achieve a solution to the problem.
 Let them know the fight is over and all is well again.

 While there are very few people who fight for the sake of fighting (believe me, there are folks like that out there!), showing your children how to argue effectively without name-calling or personality attacks can be a wonderful gift that you can give them in order for them to grow up as balanced mature adults.